Bethany Donn

 If you have a flair and ear for languages, you may want to study and put your skills to good use in new situations and settings.
 With demand growing for qualified graduates, a Translation Studies MSc can open doors to a range of exciting international and national careers as well as self-employment options globally.

 Demand for professional translation and interpreting skills is at an all-time high.
-Equip yourself with the expert practical knowledge and advanced linguistic and cross-cultural communication skills to enter professional life as a translator or an interpreter and benefit from a rewarding and varied career choice.
+Equip yourself with expert practical knowledge and advanced linguistic and cross-cultural communication skills to enter professional life as a translator or an interpreter and benefit from a rewarding and varied career choice.

 The year is structured around two core courses and seven option courses, together with a dissertation/translation project completed in the summer term.

-We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
-Please see our InfoHub pages for further information.
+We will endeavour to make all course options available.
+However, these may be subject to change - see our Student Terms and Conditions page.

 Fee category | Cost |